ctate/tooly/packages/linear/README.md

 # @tooly/linear

-Linear API tools for AI applications, compatible with OpenAI function calling, Anthropic tool use, and Vercel AI SDK.
+Linear API tools for AI applications, compatible with OpenAI function calling, Anthropic tool use, and AI SDK.

 ## Installation